 Tour Idea

-Book a Small Group Kuromon Market Food Walking Tour in Osaka.
-This tour will take a half-day and includes samples throughout Kuromon Market and on Dontonbori Street.
+Book a Kuromon Market Food Walking Tour in Osaka.
+This small group tour takes two hours and includes samples in the Kuromon Market and stops on Dontonbori Street.

 Tamago Katsu Sando